Aurora Catering's

 Use a wire brush to remove the residue from the grilling surface.
 The previous BBQ’s burnt fat is not very tasty and somewhat unsanitary.

-Never place meat directly over an open flame.
+Smoking with one piece of wood.
+Never place meat directly over an open yellow flame.
 An open flame is an indication of incomplete combustion, the fire will discolor the meat by leaving a black carbon residue on the meat.
 Actually an open flame has a lower temperature than coals that are glowing red.

 Chef Emile L. Stieffel, Aurora Catering, Inc. email address: ChefEmile@CustomCatering.net